gfreeau/GfreeauGetJWTBundle/README.md

 It provides a replacement for the form factory "form_login". "form_login" is designed for use with cookies and will set cookies even when the stateless parameter is true.

+Json Web Tokens are perfect for use in SPA such as AngularJS.
+Using this bundle you can easily use symfony2 for your API.

 Installation
 ------------